Gurobi/modeling-examples/README.md

 multi-objective hierarchical optimization.
 They also illustrate common constraint types such as “allocation constraints”, “balance constraints”, “sequencing constraints”, “precedence constraints”, and others.

-## How to use the modeling example
+## How to use the modeling examples

 The examples are from different business purposes and reflect different levels on building mathematical optimization models.

 ### Introductory examples

 The introductory examples walk you through the process of building a mathematical optimization model.
 The basic requirements are that you know Python and have a background in a discipline that used quantitative methods.